In a few short seconds, you can direct us to alert you whenever precious metals prices reach your specified target. It's free!

 The metals market is constantly fluctuating.
 Various variables constantly affect precious metals prices and it's difficult to predict when the change will happen.
 Current events such as systemic financial concerns, inflation, and political crises can impact precious metals prices.
 The same event can affect prices simultaneously, but they can also be impacted individually.

 Gold prices, for instance, are primarily affected by market sentiment.
-An obvious indication that the price of gold will change is in the strength or weakness of the United State’s economy.
-Typically, if the U.S. dollar isn’t performing well, prices will rise.
-However, if the United State’s economy is strong, prices will go down.
+An obvious indication that the price of gold will change is in the strength or weakness of the United States' economy.
+Typically, if the U.S. dollar isn't performing well, prices will rise.
+However, if the United States' economy is strong, prices will go down.
 For this reason, this precious metal is often seen as a safe-haven bid.
 Gold is usually a favored investment due to its ability to maintain its value and trade as a currency in times of trouble.
-If you’d like to receive a gold price alert, simply enter your email, choose Gold as your metal, and set your target price.
+If you'd like to receive a gold price alert, simply enter your email, choose Gold as your metal, and set your target price.
 Money Metals will send the alert straight to your inbox.

-Silver’s price is affected somewhat differently than gold as it’s mainly influenced by supply and demand.
+Silver's price is affected somewhat differently than gold as it's mainly influenced by supply and demand.
 This is because silver has more of an industrial demand than gold does.
 Manufacturers have used this precious metal for electrical appliances, technological devices such as cell phones, and even batteries.
 The medical profession also uses silver due to its bioactive properties.
-Similar to the yellow metal, silver is a desired asset to invest in, but it’s investment demand is preceded by gold and trades as such.
-Nevertheless, if you’re interested in monitoring this white metal and would like to receive an alert for silver prices, we’ll be more than to happy to signal you when your target price is reached.
+Similar to the yellow metal, silver is a desired asset to invest in, but its investment demand is preceded by gold and trades as such.
+Nevertheless, if you're interested in monitoring this white metal and would like to receive an alert for Silver prices, we'll be more than too happy to signal you when your target price is reached.

 As opposed to gold, platinum spot prices will drop during hard economic times rather than rise.
 This reaction occurs because platinum is a rare metal with a high price.
 Supply of this white metal is scarce and, like silver, is demanded by the industrial sector, namely the automotive industry.
 In addition, platinum is mainly mined in South Africa and Russia, which can cause this metal to be quite volatile.
 After taking these factors into consideration and understanding that demand for this rare metal is high, there's no surprise when it comes to its steep prices.
 As an investor, it's wise to invest in this precious metal when you have the chance.
 If you'd like to find the perfect time to get in on this metal, we can send you alerts on your objective platinum spot price.